Stroke

 Neurons lost per minute

-Without treatment during an active stroke โ underscoring why early rehabilitation immediately post-hospital is critical.
+Without treatment during an active stroke β underscoring why early community rehabilitation is critical.

 Better outcomes with early physio

-Patients who begin rehabilitation within 24โ48 hours of stroke achieve significantly better functional outcomes than those who start later.
+Patients who begin rehabilitation within 24β48 hours of stroke achieve significantly better functional outcomes.

 Neuroplasticity window

-The brain retains meaningful neuroplastic potential for 2+ years post-stroke โ ongoing physiotherapy continues to drive improvement long after discharge.
+The brain retains meaningful neuroplastic potential for 2+ years post-stroke β ongoing physiotherapy continues to drive improvement.

 More women die of stroke in Canada

-Women are disproportionately affected โ 45% more women die of stroke than men, and more women live with its long-term effects.
+Women are disproportionately affected β 45% more women die of stroke than men.
 (Heart & Stroke Foundation)

 Stroke Rehabilitation